jasonwhite/button/docs/_docs/commands/build.md

     for additional changes.
 That is, if after an initial change notification is received, the number of milliseconds to wait before starting a build.

-    For example, suppose you have `button update --autopilot` running and do a `git pull`.
+    For example, suppose you have `button build --autopilot` running and do a `git pull`.
 Instead of running a build for every file Git changes, the changes are *accumulated* and a build is run after `git pull` is completely done.